RachelSuwan/courses-p-y4-e/chapter1.md

 xp: 100
 ```

 Terry is providing apples to a friend.
 Her friend needs exactly 8 apples.
+Help Terry determine if she has enough apples.

 `@instructions`
 Create 3 If Statements with the variable apples.